If you regularly send press releases to journalists but don’t get much traction, this blog post is for you.

 We’re very aware that you are earning a crust by trying to get column inches.
-There is no issue with this, but the amount of releases we receive a day that miss the target can be exasperating.
+There is no issue with this, but the number of releases we receive a day that miss the target can be exasperating.

 I’m afraid we spend more time deleting your missives than reading them.
 You’re lucky if we read the full release.

 What can you do to counter this?
 I have five main tips.

 We will read your painstakingly crafted text and snort at the pun-filled language, or groan at the 'big sell', or despair at the big block of convoluted text.
 You're not going to get coverage because you've channeled your inner comedian or doorstep salesperson.

 Check for factual, spelling, grammar, and punctuation errors.
 Nothing screams ‘delete’ more than a release riddled with mistakes.

 Furthermore, we will always rewrite your press release to suit the house style of our publication, so there is no need to dazzle us with your words.
 Keep it plain and simple, with the most important information at the top.